By Prakash Kona

 Sensitization is extremely important in order to prevent democracy from becoming a tool of victimization in the hands of a majority.
 The teachers should be sensitized in knowing the beliefs and backgrounds of the students coming from other parts of the world.
 The pursuit of freedom and truth are also about learning and being able to appreciate what is good about others.

 However, I have no sympathy for the boy who murdered the teacher in cold blood or anyone who thinks that this is the right response to a problem.
-I am disgusted by these self-styled practitioners of any religion who ruin the image of the countries of their origin by projecting themselves as dangerous reactionaries.
-By not critically engaging through dialogue and debate with members of the host country, they are justifying the repressive measures of a powerful state and the global propaganda that goes with it.
+I am thoroughly disgusted with these so-called defenders of faith who ruin the image of the countries of their origin by projecting themselves as dangerous reactionaries.
+By not critically engaging through dialogue and debate with members of the host country or other individuals in their own countries, they are justifying the repressive measures of a powerful state and the global propaganda that goes with it.
 They are strengthening the nationalists, by feeding into the already existent Islamophobia and other forms of ethnocentrism, instead of intelligently and rationally working against them.
 If they believe that their religion or way of life is central to their identity, why go to other parts of the globe!
 Just stay wherever you are and continue to practice your way of life where people more or less think like you do.

 The students and parents should be sensitized in knowing that, irrespective of how strongly they feel about something, democracy means looking for non-violent ways of persuading and entering into an argument with a mainstream order or simply other people.
 It means that you believe in a system of law and will use legal and political means at your disposal to settle a grievance in the most humane manner possible.
 You cannot go around hurting and killing people for what they say and believe, even if you are convinced that their intentions or actions go against your beliefs in a serious way.